All Episodes

 You know, one of the prosecutors says, Mubarak, we need to shoot him.

-Mubarak just need to be shot.
+Mubarak just needs to be shot.

-He's on his deathbed as it is.
+He's on his deathbed, as it is.

-Uh it it's it we just started laughing like insane people do when they reach the breaking point.
+We just started laughing like insane people do when they reach the breaking point.

 You've seen this happen.

-People snap and they just hit the breaking point, and they're just we're sitting here laughing, and we can't believe it.
+And we're sitting here laughing, and we can't believe it.

 We're laughing at all of this stuff that's happening.